 ThinkPlay STEM Junior Extra

 The STEM Junior Extra kit appears to combine two sets into one since there are two guide books: Morphun Junior Guide Book and Morphun Junior Xtra Guide Book.
 This 400-piece kit is recommended for ages four to nine.

-The square blocks are half the height of those in the Preschool kit allowing for more detailed building projects.
+The square blocks are half the height of those in the preschool kit allowing for more detailed building projects.
 Studs (if present) are on only the top of a block.
-Instead of studs on the other sides, the blocks feature a different type of join that requires children to slide blocks together vertically—a little trickier than the stud connections.
-On the horizontal plane, the blocks have these new types of connectors on two sides with corresponding insets for these connectors on the other two sides.
-Triangular blocks have only the new types of connectors.
-Most blocks do not have holes through the center, but there are still a few that do.
-This kit also has wheels, three lengths of rods, and three types of small connectors (X shapes, T shapes, and L shapes) that can be used to join blocks.
+Instead of studs on the other sides (as on the preschool blocks), these blocks feature a different type of join that requires children to slide blocks together vertically—a little trickier than the stud connections.
+For building horizontally, the blocks have this new type of connector on two sides with corresponding insets for these connectors on the other two sides.
+Triangular blocks have only the new type of connector.
+Most blocks do not have holes through the center (as with the preschool kit), but there are still a few that do.
+This kit also has wheels, three lengths of rods, and three types of small connectors (X, T, and L shapes) that can be used to join blocks.

-Children can use the preschool blocks along with this kit, but all of them won’t join to each other because of the different types of connectors.
+Children can use the preschool blocks along with this kit, but not all of them will join together because of the different types of connectors.
 The more complex connectors allow children to build constructions that move in more ways than were possible with the preschool kit.

 ThinkPlay Gears Extreme

 The Gears Extreme kit takes things to a whole new level.
 It is supposed to be for ages four and up, but I would recommend it for ages seven and up.
 This 400-piece kit has the same types of blocks as those in the STEM Junior Extra kit.
 It adds some base grids, gears (of two types and in five different sizes), wheels, chains, cranks, pulleys, pulley wheels, rods, different types of small connectors, and locking pieces.